Manichitrathazhu: Plot

-Nakulan and his wife Ganga decide to take a vacation to Nakulan's ancestral village in Kerala.
-Despite warnings from elder family members, Nakulan insists on staying at his ancestral home, the Madampalli Tharavad, which is apparently haunted.
-The rest of the family join them, not willing to leave them alone there.
-The couple is cautioned to avoid certain parts of the house, particularly the "Thekkini," a locked room.
-About 150 years ago, the family's patriarch and the ruling feudal lord, Karnavar Sankaran Thambi, fell in love with dancer Nagavalli during a trip to Thanjavur, and brought her to the mansion.
-However, Nagavalli was already in love with dancer Ramanathan, who moved into the nearby house and continued seeing her.
-When the Karnavar discovered the affair, he killed them and legend has it that Nagavalli's vengeful spirit is in the Thekkini.
+Nakulan and his wife, Ganga, decide to take a vacation to Nakulan's ancestral village in Kerala.
+Despite strict warnings from elder family members, Nakulan insists on residing at their sprawling ancestral mansion, the Madampalli Tharavad, which is widely rumored to be haunted.
+Unwilling to leave the couple unescorted, the extended family joins them at the estate.
+Upon arrival, they are explicitly cautioned to avoid the "Thekkini", a heavily secured and locked southern wing of the house.
+Local lore dictates that 150 years prior, the family's powerful patriarch, Karanavar Sankaran Thambi, became infatuated with a court dancer named Nagavalli during a trip to Thanjavur and brought her back to the mansion.
+However, Nagavalli was secretly in love with another dancer, Ramanathan, who moved into an adjacent cottage to continue their clandestine affair.
+Upon discovering the betrayal, the enraged Karanavar brutally murdered them both.
+Legend holds that Nagavalli's vengeful spirit has remained trapped within the locked room ever since.